- Grade Level:

 - This program is designed for grades 5-8.

 - The purpose of this program is to acquaint the students with life at Fort Scott during the primary eras during the site's history: Westward Expansion, Bleeding Kansas and the Civil War.

 - Interpreters in period dress stationed at different locations will give presentations focusing on an aspect of life at Fort Scott from one of these eras.

 - For reservations call 620-223-0310.
 When making reservations, allow enough time to arrive 15 minutes before the program begins.
-Schools with a shorter drive should consider the 9:30 program, whereas schools coming from a longer distance may find that the 11:30 program will better suit their needs.

 - At each station, the students will engage in activities relating to different aspects of life at Fort Scott during the mid-nineteenth century.